Moving Checklist: Things to Remember

 - Suitcase & Essentials: The day before you move, we recommend packing a suitcase with 1-7 days worth of essentials.
 Beyond clothes and toiletries…you should consider including extra shoes, medications (prescription and over-the-counter), pet/baby necessities, important documents, cash for tips, valuables and water to stay hydrated on moving day.

 PRO TIP: What are 2 things that many people forget to do during a move?
 Return library books and pick-up dry cleaning!
+Don’t forget to add this to your moving checklist!

 The big day is here and by now you have everything packed and ready for your move.
 No move is perfect so keep your new home and next adventure in mind as you roll with the little bumps along the road…and don’t forget to celebrate!